Irreducible Constraints on Hadronically Interacting Sub-GeV Dark Matter: Pseudoscalar Operator

 The leading order DM-meson Lagrangian \eqref{eq:DMPScoupChPT} leads to $\pi^0 \to \chi\bar{\chi}$ and $\eta \to \chi\bar{\chi}$ decays.
 The decay rates are provided in \cref{eq:pi0decayPS,eq:etadecayPS}, respectively, and parametrically scale as

 in the limit $m_i \gg m_\chi$.

 Unlike the vector and axial-vector cases, for the pseudoscalar operator, the $\Delta S = 1$ Lagrangian \eqref{eq:DeltaS1Lagterm1} does not contain additional interaction terms between the DM and the mesons.
-Nevertheless, the $\mathcal{O}(\Pi^3)$ term in the $\Delta S = 1$ Lagrangian, together with the DM-meson couplings in \eqref{eq:DMPScoupChPT}, lead to $K^+ \to \pi^+ \chi \bar\chi$ via diagram II of \cref{fig:PSAVcoupKaon} (see \cref{app:flavour}).
-The resulting decay rate (given in \cref{eq:KaondecayPseudoscalarsimple}) scales as

-in the limit $m_K \gg m_\chi,m_\pi$.
-Note that when computing the bound from NA62, we exclude the kinematic region in which the $\pi^0$ in diagram II is on-shell, as discussed in \cref{app:meson-AV}.
+The decay $K^+ \to \pi^+ \chi \bar\chi$ therefore proceeds via the DM couplings to the $\pi^0$ and $\eta_8$ in \eqref{eq:DMPScoupChPT}, combined with the $\mathcal{O}(\Pi^3)$ term in the $\Delta S = 1$ Lagrangian (see diagram II of \cref{fig:PSAVcoupKaon} in \cref{app:flavour}).
+The resulting decay rate is given in \cref{eq:KaondecayPseudoscalarsimple}.
+Note that, following the cuts imposed in the NA62 analysis, we exclude the kinematic region in which the intermediate $\pi^0$ is on-shell when computing the bounds (see \cref{app:meson-AV} for details).